mattj-io/blog/content/post/lxd-openstack-cloudinit-pt2.md

 We're calling it hugo since this container will run the [hugo](https://gohugo.io/) static website engine.

 There's some [discussion](https://github.com/lxc/lxd/issues/1259) around the idiomatics of creating LXD containers with static IP's - the recommended way appears to be to configure the network interfaces file inside the container and then restart it, but to me this seems to add an additional step of complexity where it's not needed.

-It feels like this should be possible by injecting the interfaces configuration in the user.meta-data field for cloud-init, but I couldn't get that to work either with a standard Ubuntu container image.
+It feels like this should be possible by injecting the interfaces configuration in the user.meta-data field for cloud-init, but I couldn't get that to work with a standard Ubuntu 16.04 LXD image.

 Another option is to use the unsupported raw.lxc configuration flags, which inject the networking configuration directly into the kernel.
 To set the configuration for this over ssh, we need to pipe it into the lxc config command as it's multi-line.